Get a Job at Microsoft: Interview Process and Top Questions

 Step 2: Hiring Manager Screen

-Prepare to answer more behavioral questions in this section and delve deeper into your past educational and career experience, and how those skills are transferable to the position.
+Prepare to answer more behavioral questions in this section and delve deeper into your educational and career experience and how those skills are transferable to the position.

-Be sure to put more emphasis on Microsoft’s culture and competencies throughout this interview.
+Be sure to emphasize Microsoft’s culture and competencies throughout this interview.

 You’ll likely get questions like: